Two years ago, my best friend went to sleep and never woke up. His remains were not found for two days.

 So Tuesday afternoon rolled around and we headed to the station for the session.
 I hadn’t been to their studio before and expected we’d be with 20 or 30 people on folding chairs outside the booths where the sound engineer and the artist would be.
 Imagine my surprise when we and 6 of our newest friends were ushered into a very small studio…and Rhett Miller was a foot away from us.

-He played three songs and bantered with the hosts, and it was completely awesome to be up close for the session, which you can listen to here.
+He played three songs and bantered with the hosts, and it was completely awesome to be up close for the session.
 We hadn’t been told much about what would be allowed, so I didn’t think photos or signings or anything would be cool.
 But they were!

 After the session, we got to take photos and a professional photographer was in taking photos too.
 Rhett signed CDs and such for us, and then he asked us if there were any songs we’d like to see on the setlist.
 HOLY CRAP!
 I asked him to play “Murder (or a Heart Attack),” one of my favorites.
 And he wrote it down along with the other suggestions.
 We left the studio basically floating through the air, and the minute we hit the parking lot, Seth and I were like, “okay, now we have to go to the show.”